Educating for Peace: A Teachers' Conference for Nuclear Disarmament Education

 Are you a dedicated educator passionate about shaping a peaceful future?
 If you’re committed to fostering critical thinking and civic responsibility in your students, this conference is for you.

-This three-day conference, organized by the Ikeda Center for Peace, Learning, and Dialogue, the Soka Institute for Global Solutions, the James Martin Center for Nonproliferation Studies, and the Harvard Graduate School of Education, seeks to bring together and empower educators to advance nuclear disarmament through youth education.
-Titled “Educating for Peace: A Teachers’ Conference for Nuclear Disarmament Education,” the conference marks the beginning of a long-term, collaborative effort to bring together educators to reimagine education as a powerful tool for preventing nuclear war in the near term and achieving nuclear disarmament in the long term.
-It also seeks to instill in young students a deep sense of shared responsibility and commitment to safeguarding the future of humanity’s peaceful existence.
+This weekend conference, organized by the Ikeda Center for Peace, Learning, and Dialogue, the Soka Institute for Global Solutions, the James Martin Center for Nonproliferation Studies, and EdEthics at the Harvard Graduate School of Education, seeks to bring together and empower middle and high school teachers to explore effective ways to teach students about the threats and historical legacies of nuclear weapons and instill in them a deep sense of shared responsibility and commitment to safeguarding the future of humanity’s peaceful existence.
+Titled “Educating for Peace: A Teachers’ Conference for Nuclear Disarmament Education,” the conference marks the beginning of a collaborative effort to bring together educators to reimagine education as a powerful tool for preventing nuclear war in the near term and achieving nuclear disarmament in the long term.

 Who?
 Middle and high school teachers interested in bringing disarmament education into their classrooms